-Besides, what can be more minimalist than to own an iPad mini that inherits all the features of an actual iPad?
+Besides, what can be more minimalist than owning an iPad mini that inherits all the features of an actual iPad?

 Display: 7.9 inch Retina display| Resolution: 2048×1536 (326ppi) | Storage: 64 GB| CPU: A12 Bionic chip with Neural Engine | Battery life: Up to 10 hours | Ports: USB | Audio: Stereo speakers | Camera: 8MP back camera, 7MP FaceTime HD front camera